Matthew Miner

 Creating an XPC Service in Swift

 Say you want to add an XPC Service to your Swift app.
 Fine idea, but notice that Xcode spits out Objective-C when you add an XPC Service target.1 Nobody has time for that.
-Fortunately converting Xcode’s starter code to Swift is mostly straightforward.
-Let’s twiddle some knobs and twist a few dials and get you rolling.
+Fortunately converting Xcode’s starter code to Swift is straightforward.2 Let’s twiddle some knobs and twist a few dials and get you rolling.

 After creating an XPC Service target, here named “MyService”, we have four files: main.m, MyService.h, MyService.m, and MyServiceProtocol.h.
 Rename these to main.swift, MyService.swift, MyServiceDelegate.swift, and MyServiceProtocol.swift.
 Next, add them to the target’s “Compile Sources” build phase.